MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for your data files.

-1. At the bottom left of the Power BI portal, switch the workload to the **Data Engineering** experience.
+1. At the bottom left of the Power BI portal, switch to the **Data Engineering** experience.

     The data engineering home page includes tiles to create commonly used data engineering assets.